jdwx/args/README.md

 $args = new JDWX\Args\Arguments( $argv );

-# Based on the example above, $st now equals "Hello,"
 $st = $args->shiftString();
+# Based on the shell example above, $st now equals "Hello,"
 ```

 All "shift" methods throw an exception if an argument exists but is invalid: